micmejia/bible-dump/AMPC/Isaiah/Isa 63.md

-In all their affliction He was afflicted, and the [^a]Angel of His presence saved them; in His love and in His pity He redeemed them; and He lifted them up and carried them all the days of old.
+In all their affliction He was afflicted, and the Angel of His presence saved them; in His love and in His pity He redeemed them; and He lifted them up and carried them all the days of old.